-Stainless steel is the most popular material choice for cutlery, and while it is stain resistant it is not stain proof so there are a few things to remember when cleaning your stainless steel cutlery to keep it looking its best.
+Stainless steel is the most popular material choice for cutlery, and whilst it is stain resistant, it is not stain proof so there are a few things to remember when cleaning this type of cutlery to keep it looking its best.

 - Usually dishwasher proof, always rinse your stainless steel cutlery before placing it in the machine as prolonged contact with salt, vinegar, eggs, tomato sauce and certain acids & detergents can cause pitting and staining.